maedadev/itamae-plugin-recipe-god/README.md

 * /etc/init.d/god

-  service script for SysV init
+  service script for SysV init.
+  If the system does not use systemd such as CentOS6, configure for SysV init.

+* /etc/systemd/system/god.service

+  Systemd Unit File.
+  If CentOS7, configure for systemd.

 ## Development